 This function does not throw exceptions.

+crc64

+This function calculates the CRC64 hash of an object using the ISO polynomial.
+The function takes one parameter, the object to checksum, and this can be any JavaScript object that can be encoded to JSON.
+The hash is returned as a string (see section titled "JSON Number Precision" for details).
+Note that the hash is sensitive to ordering of parameters in case of map objects.

+function OnUpdate(doc, meta) {

+var crc_str = crc64(doc);

+...

+}

 N1QL Queries

 Top level N1QL keywords, such as SELECT, UPDATE, INSERT, are available as keywords in handlers.
 Operations that return values such as SELECT are accessible through a returned Iterable handle.
 Query results are streamed in batches to the Iterable handle as the iteration progresses through the result set.